redhat-france-sa/knative-handyman/README.md

 ```

 > You'll notice that we use a fair amount of resources.
 Also, note the concurrency-limit and target flags ensuring that each
-rendering pod will only receivee and process 1 rendering request at a time.
+rendering pod will only receive and process 1 rendering request at a time.

 Final step is now to deploy the Knative Kafka `EventSource`: